Microkubes/microkubes-website/docs/Deployments.md

 title: Deployments
 ---

 [Microkubes](https://github.com/Microkubes/microkubes) supports [Kubernetes](https://kubernetes.io/) and [Docker Swarm](https://docs.docker.com/engine/swarm/) deployments.
-It works on any cloud, is easy to set up and simple to use at any scale.
-It provides a completely integrated open source Microservices framework, which works out of the box on Kubernetes and Swarm.
-The framework is easy to use, can be deployed on any infrastructure.
+It works out of the box on any local or cloud infrastructure, it is easy to set up and simple to use at any scale.

 Each microservice has its own Dockerfile.
-We use multi-stage build in order reduce the size of the image.
+We use multi-stage build in order to reduce the size of the image.
 The base image for building the microservices is the ```goa-build``` image.
-It contains the all dependencies needed for the platform which speed up the build process.
-Microkubes use the ```alpine:3.7``` image for running the microservices.
+It contains all dependencies needed for the platform which speeds up the build process.
+Microkubes uses the ```alpine:3.7``` image for running the microservices.

 ![stack](/img/microkubes.png)

 Kubernetes and Docker Swarm are two of the most powerful IT cloud container management platforms.
-Microkubes is build on top of these technologies
+Microkubes is build on top of these technologies.

 ## Kubernetes

-These instructions will let you deploy the Microkubes on Kubernetes
+These instructions will let you deploy the Microkubes on Kubernetes.

 ### Preparing